immutable/imx-core-sdk-golang/README.md

 </div>

 ---
+**The Golang SDK Interface is under active development and hasn't hit v1.0 yet.**

+Its public interface shouldn't be considered final, and we may need to release breaking changes as we push towards v1.0.

+---
 # Immutable Core SDK Golang

 The Immutable Core SDK Golang provides convenient access to the Immutable API's and Ethereum contract methods for applications written on the Immutable X platform.